Leveraging Splunk Log Management Tools

 Legacy log monitoring tools typically operate in silos, and as a result these systems can struggle to collect and correlate information across multiple technologies.
 The result is difficulty within or across IT infrastructure teams to rapidly troubleshoot problems, impacting customers or business operations.

-From a single location, Splunk’s log monitoring software allows correlation and analysis of:
+From a single location, Splunk’s log management software allows correlation and analysis of:

 - Servers and Operating Systems